web-developer130/php_tutorials/README.md

 Using PHP language, you can control the user to access some pages of your website. <br>
 As PHP is easy to install and set up, this is the main reason why PHP is the best language to learn. <br>
 PHP can handle the forms, such as - collect the data from users using forms, save it into the database, and return useful information to the user.
 For example - Registration form. <br>

+# 1.4

+XAMPP is an abbreviation where X stands for Cross-Platform, A stands for Apache, M stands for MYSQL, and the Ps stand for PHP and Perl, respectively.
+It is an open-source package of web solutions that includes Apache distribution for many servers and command-line executables along with modules such as Apache server, MariaDB, PHP, and Perl.<br>
+XAMPP helps a local host or server to test its website and clients via computers and laptops before releasing it to the main server.
+It is a platform that furnishes a suitable environment to test and verify the working of projects based on Apache, Perl, MySQL database, and PHP through the system of the host itself.
+Among these technologies, Perl is a programming language used for web development, PHP is a backend scripting language, and MariaDB is the most vividly used database developed by MySQL.
+The detailed description of these components is given below.<br>